lnccbrown/HSSM/README.md

 ## Support

+For questions, please feel free to [open a discussion](https://github.com/lnccbrown/HSSM/discussions).

-For questions, bug reports, or other unexpected issues, please open an issue on the GitHub repository.
+For bug reports and feature requests, please feel free to [open an issue](https://github.com/lnccbrown/HSSM/issues) using the corresponding template.

 ## Contribution

-If you want to contribute to this project, please familiarize yourself with our [contribution guidelines](docs/CONTRIBUTING.md).
+If you want to contribute to this project, please follow our [contribution guidelines](docs/CONTRIBUTING.md).

 ## Acknowledgements